blue-marble/gridpath/doc/source/functionality.rst

 Reliability
 ===========
 GridPath can optionally model a planning-reserve capacity requirement (PRM).
-The user must the define the zones with a PRM requirement.
+The user must the define the zones with a PRM requirement and the requirement level for each PRM zone and period.
 Each project that can contribute capacity (i.e. expected load-carrying capability -- ELCC -- greater than 0) must be assigned a PRM zone to whose reserve-balance constraint it can contribute.
 The PRM reserve-balance constraint is a period-level constraint.
 Projects can contribute a fraction of their